The first thing you need to know about the John Evans House is that it was really old, as in 302 years old.

 Elsewhere in the U.K. in 1715, Viscount Bolingbroke was secretly negotiating with France, leading to the Treaty of Utrecht, which more or less ended the War of Spanish Succession.
 There was a rare total solar eclipse in London, the first in almost 900 years, scaring the bejesus out of Believers and Non-Believers alike.
 In the young American colonies, the first black slaves were arriving, while to the south in the Province of Carolina, the Tuscarora gave up their war against encroaching settlers and fled through Lenni Lenape country to upstate New York.

-Meanwhile, John Evans had the Belgian bond brick ballast from the ship transported to his land, some 400 acres in all, in a secluded valley hard by the confluence of the East and Middle Branches of White Clay Creek where he built a two-story gentleman's house of the ballast bricks with touches of what would become known as the Georgian architectural style.
+Meanwhile, John Evans had the Belgian bond brick ballast from his ship transported to 400 acres he had been deeded in a secluded valley hard by the confluence of the East and Middle Branches of White Clay Creek where he built a two-story gentleman's house of the ballast bricks with touches of what would become known as the Georgian architectural style.
 The first floor was an all-purpose room.
 There were two small bedrooms on the second floor and servants would have been quartered in the attic.
 There undoubtedly was a summer kitchen behind the house, while cooking was done in the large fireplace downstairs in cold and inclement weather.

 The White Clay ran high, clear and fast even during the driest summers when its banks were perfumed by wildflowers.
 The creek ran deep, as well, as it coursed between boulders that were visitors from the last Ice Age and had stayed put after the big thaw.
 The verdant woodlands of oak, chestnut, maple, black walnut and sycamore teemed with wildlife, including deer, bear, turkey, mink, beaver and turtle.
 There were trout and eel in the creek, and when it flooded its banks in the spring, its deposits further enriched already fertile soil.